Parallel inference for massive distributed spatial data using low-rank models: Application: Total Precipitable Water Measured by Three Sensor Systems

 \section{Application: Total Precipitable Water Measured by Three Sensor Systems}

 We applied our methodology to hourly measurements from three sensor systems to obtain spatio-temporal filtering inference on an atmospheric variable called total precipitable water.
+Total precipitable water is the integrated amount of water vapor in a column from the surface of the earth to space in kilograms per square meter or, equivalently, in millimeters of condensate.
 The sensor systems are ground-based GPS, the Geostationary Operational Environmental Satellite (GOES) infrared sounders, and Microwave Integrated Retrieval System (MIRS) satellites.
-These data products are retrieved and stored at different data centers and feature varying spatial coverage and precision.
+These data products are retrieved and stored at different data centers, and so our Situation 1 described in Section \ref{sec:intro} applies.
+The sensor systems also feature varying spatial coverage and precision.
 The measurement-error standard deviations are \mbox{$0.75$ mm}, \mbox{$2$ mm}, and \mbox{$4.5$ mm}, respectively, and so the function $v_{\epsilon}(\cdot)$ from \eqref{eq:datamodel} varies by server (i.e., by $j$) but not over space.

 Since March 2009, an operational blended multisensor water vapor product based on these three sensor systems has been produced by the National Environmental Satellite, Data, and Information Service of NOAA \citep{Kidder,Forsythe2012}.
 This product is sent to National Weather Service offices, where it is used by forecasters to track the movement of water vapor in the atmosphere and to detect antecedent conditions for heavy precipitation.
 The operational product is created by overlaying the existing field with the latest available data, which can lead to unphysical features in the form of abrupt boundaries.
 The goal of our analysis was to illustrate our methodology using a simple version of a spatio-temporal low-rank model, and to create spatially more coherent predictive maps with associated uncertainties based on data from all three systems, without having to transfer the data to a central processor.